Have questions? Contact me!

 Understanding the CWSRF Scoring Criteria

 After an eligible is project submitted to the EFC for financial assistance, a project priority scoring system is used to score and rank projects.
 This list is compared to the funds available in the upcoming Federal Fiscal Year (FFY) system to determine the extent of financial assistance available for eligible projects.
-This process also allows the EFC to establish a Subsidy Line in certain cases to determine which projects may be eligible for subsidized financing.
+This process also allows the EFC to establish a Subsidy Line in certain cases to determine which projects may be eligible for subsidized Hardship Financing.

 All successful submissions for projects that have expressed interest in receiving CWSRF funding are listed on the IUP Multi-Year List.
 The Annual List, a subset of the Multi-Year List, identifies projects that EFC may provide financial assistance to in the IUP Period.
 Projects that are on the Multi-Year List and not on the Annual List will not receive financial assistance in the current year.
 The Annual List is divided into the project categories based on municipal population, project type, and financial assistance eligibility.